Call Anytime

 Nearby Attractions: Cathedral & Baptistery

 With any extra time, a visit to Pisa’s Cathedral and Baptistery are highly recommended as well.
-Neither is as famous as the Tower, so the lines are shorter, but both are lovely.
+Neither is as famous as the Tower, so the lines are shorter, and both are lovely.
 The Baptistery is also the largest in Christendom.

 The opening hours for Pisa’s Cathedral and Baptistery are: